 Witches Through History

 The image of the witch has evolved and changed dramatically over time.
 Witch trials began in the 1400’s and continued until the mid-1700’s.
 During this time, witches were evil, frightening figures—these images most frequently portrayed witches as haggard, menacing, and cruel individuals engaged in all types of monstrous behavior.
 After legal witch trials came to an end, the witch eventually became the stuff of stories.
-As time went on, the image of the witch was transformed, adapted and reimagined—expanding far beyond its original definition.
-The objects included in this section each relate to the evolving image of the witch from the nineteenth-century onward.
+As time went on, this figure was transformed, adapted and reimagined—expanding far beyond its original definition.
+The objects included below each relate to the evolving image of the witch from the nineteenth-century onward.

 The Witches’ Flight: Galop-Caprice